iquipsys-positron/iqp-docs-cmdlets/realtime/Corrections.md

 - SiteId < String >

     A site id.
 Required parameter.
-Can be retrieved from Get-IqpSites
+Can be retrieved from Get-IqsSites

 - Id < String >

     A correction id.
 Required parameter.
-Can be retrieved from Get-IqpCorrections
+Can be retrieved from Get-IqsCorrections

 - < CommonParameters >